we3lab/eeco/docs/optimize_emit.rst

 There is also an optional `emissions_units` argument that we do not use in the above example.
 That is because `get_carbon_intensity` returns a `pint.Quantity` from which we can automatically parse the emissions units.

-4. Minimize the Scope 2 emissions of this consumer given the system constraints and base load consumption
+4. Minimize the Scope 2 emissions of this consumer, given the system constraints and base load consumption

 .. code-block:: python